mickamy/txoutbox/README.md

       access.
     - `SENDER` chooses the dispatcher (`webhook` default, `sqs` for LocalStack).
 Use `WEBHOOK_URL` or `SQS_ENDPOINT`/ `QUEUE_URL` to point at your infra.
+    - `example/cmd/relay` also exposes expvar metrics at `http://localhost:2112/debug/vars` so you can inspect the new `Hooks` counters.
    - `cmd/enqueue` creates an `orders` table (if needed), writes a fake order, and calls `store/postgres.Add` inside a transaction.
    - `cmd/relay` runs the shared relay with either the HTTP sender or the SQS sender so you can observe leasing/retries